 For consumer information, go to Health Care Homes for consumers

-Health Care Homes now underway
+Health Care Homes program extended

 About Health Care Homes

 Health Care Homes are general practices or ACCHS that provide better coordinated and more flexible care for Australians with chronic and complex health conditions.